Getting around Macedon and Mt Macedon during autumn

-A Visitor Information Centre booth will be set up on weekends and public holidays in Centennial Park, adjacent to Macedon’s Honour Avenue.
-This is also where our free ‘Park & Ride’ shuttle services depart from.
+A pop up Visitor Information Centre booth will be set up on weekends and public holidays from Saturday 1 April – Sunday 30 April in Centennial Park, adjacent to Macedon’s Honour Avenue.

 Public toilets are available at Centennial Park and in Mount Macedon village.
 An accessibility toilet is also available in this location.

 A coffee van will be available on weekends and public holidays between Saturday 1 April and Tuesday 25 April.